satyam671/Netflix-Data-Analysis-Using-SQL/README.md

 o	Determined that the United States leads with 685 comedy movies, reflecting strong audience preference for this genre.

-2. Average Duration of Movies by Genre o	Found that classic movies have the longest average duration (118 minutes), while movies have the shortest average duration (45 minutes).
+2. Average Duration of Movies by Genre
+•	Found that classic movies have the longest average duration (118 minutes), while movies have the shortest average duration (45 minutes).
 Yearly Release Analysis

 •	Analyzed yearly releases to identify trends in directorial output, supporting strategic planning and content scheduling decisions.